2015-present, Michigan State University, Ph.D. Plant Pathology

 2013-2015 Associate Pathology Scientist I, Simplot Plant Sciences

 The intersection of plants and pathogens within the ecosystem has motivated many critical questions within my research.
 These questions will enable me to focus on my long-term goal of being able to assess and determine processes that allow disease to impact host populations, the evolution of host resistance, and pathogen adaptation and virulence.
 Broadly, I am interested in studying regional and localized epidemiology to generate knowledge that will enable a holistic understanding of pathogen isolate development and evolution.
+My current research combines classical pathology with gene expression and genome analysis to uncover mechanisms of plant-pathogen interactions, including determinants of virulence and host range.
 I hope to apply the research concepts attained in graduate school to spur economic development for growers by reducing enigmatic biotic and abiotic interactions.

 Baetsen-Young, A.M, J.E.
 Kaminski, M.T.
 Kasson, and D.D.
 Davis.
 2015.
 Insights into the biology of Sphaerobolus stellatus as a causal agent of thatch collapse in golf turf.
 Crop Science.
 DOI:10.2135/cropsci2014.12.0821